Mineralogy Certification Course

 Formula: NaAl[Si2O6]

-Jadeite is a type of pyroxene often found as massive aggregates rather than in crystal form.
-This may be surprising to some, as jadeite crystals are typically too small to be seen with the naked eye.
-Jadeite can come in various colors, from apple green to white and occasionally lavender.
-One diagnostic feature of jadeite is its splintery fracture, which sets it apart from most other silicates that have conchoidal fractures.
+Jadeite is often found in massive aggregates rather than crystals.
+This aggregated form is the one most coveted by artisans and connoisseurs.
+In fact, jadeite crystals are typically too small to be seen with the naked eye.
+Jadeite occurs in various colors, from green to white and occasionally lavender.
+A diagnostic feature of jadeite is its splintery fracture, which sets it apart from most other silicates that have conchoidal fractures.

-Jadeite and nephrite are both popularly grouped together as the material known as "jade."
-However, thanks to modern analytical techniques, mineralogists can distinguish between the two types of jade.
+Jadeite and nephrite are popularly grouped together as the material known as "jade."
+However, gemologists and mineralogists can distinguish between the two types of jade.
 Pyroxene jadeite is usually the most expensive type of jade.
-Nephrite jade, which is made up of the tremolite-ferro-actinolite series of amphiboles, usually costs less than jadeite.
+Nephrite, which belongs the tremolite-ferro-actinolite series of amphiboles, usually costs less than jadeite.

 Mineral property | Jadeite characteristics |